sanjana2505006/MAD_Project/README.md

 Contributing

 We welcome contributions from the community!
-Please follow these steps:
 	1. Fork the repository
 	2. Create a feature branch (git checkout -b feature/YourFeature)
 	3. Commit your changes (git commit -m "Add YourFeature")
 	4. Push to the branch (git push origin feature/YourFeature)
 	5. Open a Pull Request

-For more details, check our CONTRIBUTING.md￼ guide.
+For more details, see the CONTRIBUTING.md￼ guide.

 License

 This project is licensed under the MIT License.
 See the LICENSE￼ file for details.

 Contact
 	•	GitHub: https://github.com/sanjana2505006￼